 - Try in-water activities since it relieves the weight of the belly and back.

-- Use piercing made of surgical stainless steel that does not irritate the skin and expands, or you may remove the piercing during the pregnancy.
+- If navel piercing is causing discomfort, use a piece of navel jewelry made of surgical stainless steel that does not irritate the skin and expands, or you may remove the piercing during the pregnancy.

-- Use a warm compress over the belly button to reduce pain.
+- Use a lukewarm compress over the belly button to reduce pain.